 AI hardware explainer

-The OpenAI Jalapeno inference chip matters because it gives a simple shape to a hard AI story.
-OpenAI and Broadcom introduced Jalapeno as a custom accelerator for LLM inference.
+AI inference chips are suddenly a normal-reader story because Reuters-sourced coverage says DeepSeek is developing its own artificial intelligence chip for inference, while OpenAI and Broadcom have already introduced Jalapeno as a custom accelerator for LLM inference.
 In plain English, inference is the live work that happens when an AI model turns your prompt into an answer.

 That is different from training.
 Training is the long learning process that creates or improves a model.
 Inference is the repeatable answer-making process that happens every time someone uses ChatGPT, Codex, or another AI tool.
 If training is making the chef, inference is serving dinner all day.

-• The user-facing question is simple: how do you make AI answers faster, steadier, and more efficient at huge scale?
+- The user-facing question is simple: how do you make AI answers faster, steadier, and more efficient at huge scale?

 OpenAI Jalapeno inference chip quick answer